cogilabs/CogiPB3kMkIVOS/README.md

 For my Pip-Boy I added most songs from Fallout 4 and Fallout 76, which I will of course not distribute here.
 I do recommend putting in Fallout songs, but you can of course put whatever you want in that folder.

 ![Radio](/readme_sources/images/radio.png)

+Since some friends want to join me when I'll be finished with this project, I'm currently working on a way to synchronize the radio between several Pip-Boys.

 ### Status